adnanmk-1999/Clinic_Management_Frontend/README.md

 docker compose up --build
 ```

-Your app will now be available at:
+Your app will now be available at Port 3000 by default or another if you altered it (check .env):

 ```
 http://localhost:3000